BIBB Logo

 Continuing vocational education and training includes courses for consolidating and supplementing vocational knowledge.
 The learning involved in continuing vocational education and training is formal, non-formal, and informal.

-Today, the terms “advanced vocational training” and “continuing education” are frequently used synonymously in a vocational context
+Today, the terms “” and “continuing education” are frequently used synonymously in a vocational context

 In practice, continuing vocational education and training can include the following: